 That’s because, apart from some style differences, every Marvel movie since The Avengers assembled has told basically the same story.

-Now, this isn’t Thor: Ragnaork‘s fault, nor is it the fault of any particular group of Marvel filmmakers.
+Now, the similarity among Marvel’s movies isn’t Thor: Ragnaork‘s fault, nor is it the fault of any particular group of Marvel filmmakers.
 They’re all making the high-tech, big-budget, crowd-pleasing Marvel movie spectacles that my childhood self never thought I’d actually get to see on the big screen.

 In theory, I should be thrilled.
 And for many years, I was.